-in order to provide increased protection against electric shock.
+The distances provided by IEC and UL actually greatly exceed the spacing necessary for proper operation of the devices.
+This was done in order to provide increased protection against electric shock.
 For the circuits whose locations do not require electric shock protection, spacing between printed circuit tracks can be made smaller.

 For the so called functional insulation

 , UL 60950-1 permits to use separation distances lesser than the specified in their charts.
-They just have to withstand the electric strength test (casually called HiPot
+They just have to withstand the electric strength test (casually called Hipot

 performed by UL in the course of analysis of silver PCB surface finish, demonstrated that the withstand voltage of a pair of parallel conductors is purely a function of the spacing, not surface finish.
 Based on the experiments, UL specified withstand voltage of 40 volts/mil

-For products that are not covered by UL60950-1 safety standard, to determine the clearances the designers normally consult with IPC-2221.
+For products that are not covered by UL60950-1 safety standard, to determine the electrical clearances the designers normally consult with IPC-2221.
 It is widely accepted throughout the world as a generic PCB design standard for commercial and industrial applications.
 The Table 6.1 of IPC-2221A

-standard for power conversion circuits provides linear functional spacing requirements: SPACING (mm) = 0.6+Vpeak×0.005.
-Linear function makes more sense.
-However, in most cases the above formula results in even higher spacings than IPC 2221 and in grossely overdesigned circuit board.
+One would think that a general standard has to be more liberal than UL requirements.
+In reality, for V>150V IPC actually calls for larger spacings between uncoated external conductors than those you can derive from UL 60950-1 Table 5B in conjunction with the 40V/mil criterion.
 Note that generally all IPC doc's are voluntarily rather then mandatory.
-Particularly, IPC-2221 states that "Existence of such Standards and Publications shall not in any respect preclude any member or nonmember of IPC from manufacturing or selling products not conforming to such Standards and Publication".
+Particularly, they state that "Existence of such Standards and Publications shall not in any respect preclude any member or nonmember of IPC from manufacturing or selling products not conforming to such Standards and Publication".

-Where shortage of space on a PCB is an issue, for non-UL applications you may need to use the spacing smaller then those that are prescribed by IPC.
+Where shortage of space on a PCB is an issue, for non-UL applications you may need to use the spacing smaller than those that are prescribed by IPC.
 However, be sure to use an ample safety factor to withstand the voltages substantially higher than the peak voltage between the traces under any abnormal and transient conditions.
 It is interesting to note that many major power supply manufacturers in their low-power off-line designs are widely using 500-800V MOSFETs in TO220 package operating at 400V and higher.
-With this package you can get about 30 mils spacing between the pads, while IPC would require at least 100 mils.
-Even if you spread the leads on the PCB, you can't do anything with 50-mil spacing between the TO220 leads along the surface of the package.
+With this package you can get about 30 mils spacing between the pads, while the documents would require at least 100 mils.
+Even if you spread the leads on the PWB, you can't do anything with 50-mil spacing between the TO220 leads along the surface of the package.

-- IPC2221 for external layers for uncoated bare board;
+- IPC2221A for external layers for uncoated bare board;

 Note the curves below are for functional